gordon-rennie/refined-article/article.md

 | val rawDecoder: io.circe.Decoder[RawRequest] = io.circe.ProductDecoders$$anon$2@79a6d61c
 ```

-We hit a compiler error if we try to use refinement types in our request object, however:
+However, we hit a compiler error if we try to use refinement types in our request object:

 ```scala
 final case class RefinedRequest(